mircopp/ActivityRecognition/README.md

 Sets another of the computed models as best performing one if the user wants to do so (knn, boosting or svc).

 #### 1.1.8. save_model (path=optional)
-For further usage the user of this class can save the model and all its components (best performing model, other models, standard scaler, sequentializer).
+For further usage, the user of this class can save the model and all its components (best performing model, other models, standard scaler, sequentializer).

 #### 1.1.9. load_model (path=optional)
-In order to load a precomputed model one can use this function by just giving the path of the model and all its components get loaded.
+In order to load a precomputed model, one can use this function by just giving the path of the model and all its components get loaded.

 ### 1.2.
 ScoreMap

-> For having a mechanism to classify the actions of a user and giving them a certain score the class called **ScoreMap** was introduced.
+> For having a mechanism to classify the activities of a user and giving them a certain score the class called **ScoreMap** was introduced.
 It needs a vector of categories and the ordinal scale depending on the categories as features as well as a scoring strategy (linear, quadratic, kubic, exponential) for initialization.

 #### 1.2.1. fit (categories, scores)
 Fits categories to scores and enumerates them.

 #### 1.2.2. get_total_score (activity_numbers)
-Computes the particular weights as amount of whole datasize for each activity.
+Computes the particular weights as amount of the whole datasize for each activity.
 Returns the total summed and weighted activity score.

 #### 1.2.3. get_weights ():
-Returns the weights computed during las total score calculation with corresponding activities as a map with activities pointing to weights.
+Returns the weights computed during last total score calculation with corresponding activities as a map with activities pointing to weights.

 #### 1.2.2. get_activitiy (activity_number)
 Returns the description of an activity as string for a certain number.